 Children work hardest when they know their work will be appreciated and praised.
 All staff encourage pupils at all times and in all activities to give their best.
-Their effort may be rewarded verbally by praise, or non-verbally by a note home, certificate or sticker.
+Their effort may be rewarded verbally by praise, or non-verbally by a smiley face or sticker.